HSLdevcom/helmet-ui/LUE_MINUT.md

 ### Publishing Releases

-The Electron Forge's [Github publisher](https://www.electronforge.io/config/publishers/github) is used to upload files and draft a new release, thus avoiding the need to upload and tag releases manually.
+The Electron Forge`s [Github publisher](https://www.electronforge.io/config/publishers/github) is used to upload files and draft a new release, thus avoiding the need to upload and tag releases manually.

 The resulting draft must be reviewed, edited and approved in Github to make it publically available to everyone.
 This allows testing the package and making final fixes to it before making it public.

 1. Test and bring all the desired changes in the `master` branch.
-1. Remove if there's word `SNAPSHOT` in `version` field of [package.json](./package.json), and update version as per semver practises.
+1. Remove if there`s word `SNAPSHOT` in `version` field of [package.json](./package.json), and update version as per semver practises.
     - See also: [Semantic Versioning](https://semver.org/)
 1. Switch to `release` branch
 1. Merge `master` to `release` and push to remote